 Calvin Harris told me that radio has never sounded so good.
 I must dispute this.

-And when pop music du jour attempts to define or present some rousing conception of what today is actually about, I find a worrying sense of resignation underlines the lyrics and ethos.
+But what is?
+Because when the music I hear, today, attempts to present some rousing definition of what the present is actually about, there’s a worrying and bland resignation underlining the tune.
 This morning we heard Ellie Golding with her new single ‘Burn‘.
-Here, Ellie’s chorus implores us to “Burn it up, up, up so they can put it out, out, out.”
-I am curious as to the ‘so’, the idea that we might only burn something in order for them to put it out.
-Or the unexpected combination of Ne-Yo, Akon and super-producer David Guetta coming together for a hit pop tune whose chorus explains how these superstars “Work hard, Play hard.”
+In the chorus of ‘Burn’, here, Ellie implores us to “Burn it up, up, up so they can put it out, out, out.”
+And I am irked by the ‘so’, the idea that we might only burn something in order for them to put it out.
+Equally, the award-winning combination of Ne-Yo, Akon and David Guetta coming together for a hit pop tune where the collected chorus boasts of how these superstars “Work hard, Play hard.”

 I drift off into a reverie, imagining a vision of the future as a happy, well-fed inter-generational community of mixed-race and mix-cultured Londoners working hard on some outdoor task.
 Their cheaply printed tools assist with the work, rather than dominating or demeaning it.
 To make their labour more palatable, they are singing communally.
 To the unaccustomed ear, they sing what sounds like a layered but contemporary Gregorian Chant.
 It is actually an intricate vocal rendition of Alice Deejay’s ‘Do You Think You’re Better Off Alone?’

-What are these songs of today actually communicating to the youth?
-Another song which gets played on almost every journey is ‘Wake me Up!‘ by the Swedish producer Avicii.
-Here, the faux-folk singer/songwriter, tells us that ‘They say I’m caught up in a dream.
-Well life will pass me by if I don’t open up my eyes.
+The Sounds of the Summer.
+Another song which gets played on almost every single bus journey is ‘Wake me Up!‘ by the Swedish producer Avicii.
+The fucking faux-folk songwriter/singer, tells us that because he’s “caught up in a dream.”
+He thinks ” life will pass me by if I don’t open up my eyes.
 Well that’s fine by me.“